 As you notice, caffeine is at the top of the list of migraine triggers.
 It is a compound often found in beverages we consume, such as coffee, tea, soft drinks, and energy drinks.
 Caffeine is also in chocolates and several over-the-counter medications.

 The National Coffee Association reported that 64% of people in the United States drink coffee.
 Many people are coffee drinkers, yet very few know about the role that caffeine plays when it comes to triggering migraine headaches.
-It’s a little complicated as caffeine may prompt a migraine attack, but it could also offer a pain-relieving effect.
+It’s a little complicated as caffeine may prompt an attack, but it could also offer a pain-relieving effect.
 Whether coffee can ease or spark migraines depends on the frequency and dose of caffeine consumption.

 What Findings from Studies Tell Us